 Yamaha is renowned for offering quality instruments for over half a century.
 This guitar delivers nice craftsmanship as well as affordability, in an instrument that sounds as good as it plays.

-The Yamaha APX600 Thin-line Cutaway is an acoustic-electric featuring a spruce top, a nut width of 1.6875″, and a stylized body with a slick overall look.
+The Yamaha APX600 Thinline Cutaway is an acoustic-electric featuring a spruce top, a nut width of 1.6875″, and a stylized body with a slick overall look.
 This guitar gave us a forward tone that was rich in the mids and loud enough to fill our room.

-Sound and tonewoods
+Sound and Tonewoods

 If mahogany is used on the top instead, the sound becomes more punchy with low overtones and a nice high-end response.
-Another choice for top wood is maple, which produces heavier, and more transparent tonal qualities.
+Another choice for top wood is maple, which produces heavier and more transparent tonal qualities.

-On the other hand, none of the woods mentioned above are as economical and lightweight as poplar, but the tradeoff is that you get a guitar with less sustain.
+None of the woods mentioned above are as economical and lightweight as poplar, but the tradeoff is that you get a guitar with less sustain.

 Body Type

-Common body types include Dreadnoughts, Grand Concerts and Grand Auditoriums.
-Many thin neck guitars offer variations on these body types, often making them smaller to further increase player comfort.
+Common body types include Dreadnoughts, Grand Concerts, and Grand Auditoriums.
+Many thin-neck guitars offer variations on these body types, often making them smaller to further increase player comfort.
 However, it is important to understand what each of these bodies provides.

 Dreadnought bodies produce deep lows and clear highs and are known to provide a balanced representation of frequencies.
-Although dreadnoughts are great for nice articulation they can be a bit boomy, making your low end less clear.
+Although dreadnoughts are great for nice articulation, they can be a bit boomy, making your low end less clear.

 Grand Concerts are also popular, and smaller than dreadnoughts.
 Because of their reduced size, they are not as loud but offer a nice bump on the middle frequencies.